What Is Easter, and Why Do We Celebrate It?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 There’s a lot to love about Easter, from the springtime setting with newly bloomed flowers to the fun Easter traditions, like dyeing Easter eggs and putting together cute Easter baskets.
-It’s a holiday loved by many: Eight in ten Americans celebrated the holiday in 2021, and while only 3 percent of those responding to a Harris Poll chose Easter as their favorite holiday (unsurprisingly, most picked Christmas), it consistently ranks in the top five most popular holidays in the United States.
+It’s a holiday loved by many: According to a U.S. survey by Statista, 80% of respondents celebrated the holiday in 2022, and while only 3% of those responding to a Harris Poll chose Easter as their favorite holiday (no surprise, most picked Christmas), it consistently ranks in the top five most popular holidays in the United States.
 But what is Easter all about?

 What is the original meaning of Easter?

-Easter is a religious Christian holiday observed around the world that celebrates the resurrection of Jesus Christ, the spiritual leader of Christianity—and to Christians, the son of God.
+Easter is a religious Christian holiday observed around the world to celebrate the resurrection of Jesus Christ, the spiritual leader of Christianity—and to Christians, the son of God.
 But with some aspects of the holiday rooted in pagan and Jewish traditions, the origin of Easter dates back to centuries before Christ was even born.
 These days, many people celebrate Easter, regardless of their religion.